 At the base of the complex you pay the entrance fee and then ascend via a lift or a series of paths that take you on a looping route through the buildings and lush gardens.
-Further up lie the sunbaked, stuccoed ruins of the 14th-century Cattedrale dell’Assunta, which collapsed under British cannon fire in 1809.
-The 11th-century crypt below features snippets of 14th-century frescoes inspired by Giotto.
-Better preserved is the 18th-century Chiesa dell'Immacolata, with its Greek-cross plan and dome studded with curved tympanum windows.
+The signposted route starts with the relatively modern and plain Chiesa dell'Immacolata, built in 1737 over an old church.
 Commissioned by the adjoining Convento delle Clarisse (Convent for Clarisse nuns), it was left in its minimalist state after building funds ran out.
 Next door, the nuns contributed to the castle's most bizarre and macabre sight.
 When the erstwhile sisters died, their corpses were taken into the windowless, airless Cimitero delle Monache Clarisse where they were propped up on toilet-like chairs.
 The living nuns were expected to pray daily to the decomposing corpses as a grim reminder of their own mortality.
 Not surprisingly, many of them caught diseases in the process, some fatal.
 The empty chairs remain on view in the cellars as a chilling reminder.

 Carry on until you reach the elegant, hexagonal Chiesa di San Pietro a Pantaniello and sombre Carcere Borbonico, the one-time prison for leading figures of the Risorgimento (the 19th-century Italian unification movement), such as Poerio, Pironti, Nusco and Settembrini.
 There's a small and grisly Museo delle Torture, with a collection of medieval torture instruments and impressive armour and weaponry.